 Abbott has been expanded twice to keep it current and efficient while carefully preserving the architectural integrity of the original structure.
 The older part of the building is so well constructed that it was a designated fallout shelter during the 1960's.
 The 2 additions added 2 gymnasiums, a modern cafeteria, and additional classroom space including a Science classroom with laboratory facilities, and an Art room.
 Academics, Physical Health, and the Arts have always been important to the curriculum, and many extra curricular activities carry that emphasis outside of the regular school day.
 Our most recent addition is a state of the art fitness center which was awarded through a special grant.

-Currently, Abbott Middle School is home to 7th and 8th graders with a population of approximately 560 students.
+Currently, Abbott Middle School is home to 7th and 8th graders with a population of approximately 550 students.
 We are one of eight middle schools in SD U-46.
-Abbott offers a wide range of after school activities including Robotics Club, Dance Team, Fuel up to Play 60 group, Drama Club, Yearbook, and intramural/competitive sports.
+Abbott offers a wide range of after school activities including Robotics Club, Dance Team, Drama Club, Yearbook, and intramural/competitive sports.
 In addition to the traditional educational path, special programs offered include: Dual Language, Gifted, Dual Language Gifted, and Special Education/ILP (Individualized Learning Program).
 Additionally, during the 2019-2020 school year, we added a restorative practices room for student use; the goal of this room is to provide a safe and supportive place for students to visit as needed and an alternative to punitive consequences where students and staff work on socio-emotional skills.

 At the heart of our school is the belief in establishing positive relationships with our students and creating a safe and supportive trauma-informed care environment in which all of our students can grow and thrive personally and academically.